What Is Data Governance (And How Is It Different from Data Management)?

-There’s a lot of confusion out there about what data governance actually means.
-The fact that it’s often used interchangeably with the phrase data management only further muddles things up.
+There’s a lot of confusion in the business world about what “data governance” actually means.
+The fact that it’s often (incorrectly) used interchangeably with the phrase “data management” only further muddles understandings.
 But while these concepts are related, each refers to a different, albeit critical, part of using your data as effectively as possible.

 What Is Data Governance?

 Without good data governance in place, you run some pretty big risks.
 For one thing, your organization may wind up using information that is incomplete, inaccurate, or unsecured.
 Your data may also become less accessible, making it more difficult for users to complete tasks efficiently.
-And without proper policies in place, your users may all do things a little bit differently, leaving your data much less secure.
+And without proper policies in place, your users may all do things a little bit differently, leaving your data much less secure and your information less trustworthy.

 The net effect of these risks is an organization that’s slower, more prone to error, and less able to understand the market it serves.
-Good news for your competition, maybe, but not the way you want to do business.
+Those characteristics aren’t on anyone’s quarterly goal sheet.

 How Is Data Governance Different from Data Management?